sambacha/jsonlint/README.md

 This is a fork of the original package with the following extensions:

-* Handles multiple files on the command line (Greg Inman).
+* Handles multiple files on the command line (by Greg Inman).
-* Walks directories recursively (Paul Vollmer).
+* Walks directories recursively (by Paul Vollmer).
 * Supports JSON schema drafts 04, 06 and 07.
 * Can parse and skip JavaScript-style comments.
 * Depends on up-to-date npm modules with no installation warnings.